Bvisi0n/Bvisi0n/README.md

 > AI doesn't replace expertise.
 It amplifies it — or exposes the lack of it.
 > *I used to sweat for hours to find the bug.
-> Now I sweat for seconds — to make sure Copilot didn’t leave a banana peel.*
+> Now I sweat for seconds — to make sure ChatGPT didn’t leave a banana peel.*

 ---

 ## 🧪 Bonus Gist Workflow

-Some of my utility functions live temporarily as GitHub Gists.
+Some of my early experiments and utility functions live as GitHub Gists —
-Think of them as **baby chimps** — wild, untamed, and waiting to be adopted into a real library.
+still a bit wild, a bit primal, waiting to be adopted into a proper library.

-Check my [Gists](https://gist.github.com/Bvisi0n) for experiments, math bits, and early engine glue.
+Check my [Gists](https://gist.github.com/Bvisi0n) for math bits, engine glue, and small prototypes.

 ---